In the realm of contemporary art, few voices resonate with the depth and intrigue found in the paintings of Lynette Yiadom-Boakye. With a masterful...

 Viola’s inspirations are very clear.
 In the work entitled Emergence (2002), he revisits themes of death and rebirth – in this case, a deathly Christ-like figure emerging from a well flanked by two mourning women.

 His unique artistic language is seen in The Deluge (1995), where a building and the surrounding population succumb to a vast flood of water.
 The work was shown alongside works from the 15th and 16th centuries that the artist used as a reference, inspired by the classics.

 But it was not just the artistic sights in Florence that helped to shape Viola’s work.
-The artist also spent time going around cathedrals and churches recording ambient sound.
+The artist also spent time going around cathedrals and churches recording ambient sounds.
 One audio work informed by these early explorations is Presence, originally created for the US pavilion at the Venice Biennale in 1995.
-This six-channel sound installation, tailored to fit each space in which it is exhibited, features whispered voices telling secrets on the edge of hearing, the rhythm of steady breathing and the deep rumble of a human heartbeat.
+This six-channel sound installation, tailored to fit each space in which it is exhibited, features whispered voices telling secrets on the edge of hearing, the rhythm of steady breathing, and the deep rumble of a human heartbeat.